 Matt Guidry, Artistic Director, Teaching Artist | Actor, Director, Choreographer, Producer

-Matt co-founded Upstream Arts in 2006, served as Program Director for eight years, then became the organization’s Artistic Director in 2014.
-Matt designs curriculum for Upstream Arts’ multidisciplinary arts programs, manages 65+ program residencies a year, and oversees the training of the organization’s Teaching Artists.
+Matt co-founded Upstream Arts in 2006 and serves as the organization’s Artistic Director.
+Matt leads the design of Upstream Arts’ multidisciplinary curriculum, manages 80+ program residencies a year, and oversees the training of the organization’s Teaching Artists.
 Matt has been working as an actor, director, choreographer, producer, and educator in the Twin Cities since 1992.
 Matt is a founding member and Co-Artistic Director of The Burning House Group Theater Company where he has acted, directed and helped create original works for the stage since 1994 (Twelfth Night, 3 Parts Dead, Waiting for Godot, What the Butler Saw, Say What You Mean, Oops!
 You’re President, Knock Knock, among others).
-As a member of the Acting Core of Ten Thousand Things Theatre Company, Matt has had roles in Man of La Mancha, A Winter’s Tale, Good Person of Szechwan, Merchant of Venice, The Three Lives of Lucie Cabrol and Carousel.
+As a former member of the Acting Core of Ten Thousand Things Theatre Company, Matt was seen in Man of La Mancha, A Winter’s Tale, Good Person of Szechwan, Merchant of Venice, The Three Lives of Lucie Cabrol and Carousel.
 In the Twin Cities, Matt has also performed with The Guthrie Theatre (Dollhouse), Pillsbury House Theatre (Far Away), Park Square (Or), Frank Theatre (Tottering House), History Theatre (Farm Boys), The Theatre Exchange (Colquhoun and MacBride), Actor’s Theatre of MN (Woman in Black) and spent two years as a company member of the Margolis Brown Company (Vanishing Point, Bed Experiment).
 He holds an MFA from the University of Minnesota, where he has been an affiliated faculty member of the University of Minnesota’s Theater Arts and Dance Department.
 Matt’s film credits include roles in the films World and Time Enough, Ramming Speed, Sugar & Spice and in David Lynch’s The Straight Story.

 Bree Sieplinga, Associate Director | Writer